KirstLab/asc_seurat/docs/installation.rst

 Asc-Seurat relies on multiple R packages and their dependencies (See :ref:`references`).
 However, we provide a Docker image that contains all necessary software and packages.

-To install Asc-Seurat, you need to have Docker installed on your machine.
-Docker needs to be properly installed and configured in the user's machine.
+To install Asc-Seurat, it is necessary to have Docker installed on the machine.
+Docker needs to be correctly installed and configured in the user's machine.
 Check the installation instructions provided by Docker at https://docs.docker.com/engine/install.

 Image download
 --------------

 After installing Docker, users can download the Docker image containing Asc-Seurat by executing the command below.
-The installation is quick and simple.
+The installation is quick and straightforward.
 After that, everything is setup.

 .. code-block:: bash

     # Download the docker image:
     docker pull kirstlab/asc_seurat

-After the installation is finished, you can start the app on your working directory.
+After the installation is finished, users can start the app on their working directory.
 See below for the instructions on how to start the app in the different operational systems.

 .. note::

-    During the first execution, some folders will be created in your working directory.
-They include the folders :code:`data/` and :code:`RDS_files/` that you will use to store your datasets, allowing Asc-Seurat to read them.
+    During the first execution, some folders will be created in the working directory.
+They include the folders :code:`data/` and :code:`RDS_files/` that users will use to store their datasets, allowing Asc-Seurat to read them.

-    Always start the run inside your working directory to be able to use the data inside these folders.
+    Always start the run inside the working directory to be able to use the data inside these folders.

 Starting Asc-Seurat
 ===================

 .. warning::

-   Single-cell RNA-seq data analysis can be resource consuming.
-By default, Docker will be able to use (allocate) only a fraction of your RAM memory.
-During our tests, a minimum requirement of 6 Gb of RAM memory was necessary to analyze a dataset containing around eight thousand cells.
-Therefore, you need to adjust the amount of allocated memory according to your dataset.
+   Single-cell RNA-seq data analysis can be resource-consuming.
+By default, Docker will use (allocate) only a fraction of your RAM memory.
+A minimum requirement of 8 Gb of RAM memory was necessary to analyze a dataset containing around eight thousand cells during our tests.
+Therefore, users need to adjust the amount of allocated memory according to their dataset.
 Please visit: https://docs.docker.com/docker-for-mac/space/ (MAC) or https://docs.docker.com/docker-for-windows/ (Windows) to learn how to make this adjustment.